Joseph M. Reeves

-Joseph Mason "Bull" Reeves (20 November 1872 – 25 March 1948) was an admiral in the United States Navy and an early and important supporter of U.S. Naval Aviation.
+Joseph Mason "Bull" Reeves (20 November 1872 – 25 March 1948) was an admiral in the United States Navy and an early supporter of U.S. Naval Aviation.
 Though a battleship officer during his early career, he became known as the "Father of Carrier Aviation" for his role in integrating aircraft carriers into the fleet as a major part of the U.S. Navy's attack capabilities.

 Reeves retired in the mid-1930s but was recalled to active duty during World War II to serve in high-level staff positions within the Office of the United States Secretary of the Navy.
 He retired again in December 1946 with the rank of full admiral.

 Biography

 Early life

 Joseph Mason Reeves was born on 20 November 1872 in the village of Tampico, Illinois.
-He received an appointment in 1890 to attend the United States Naval Academy in Annapolis, Maryland, where he became a football hero.
-In addition to his on-field heroics, he is credited with the invention of the modern football helmet, which he had a shoemaker create for him after being told by a U.S. Navy doctor that another kick to his head could result in "instant insanity" or death.
+He received an appointment in 1890 to attend the United States Naval Academy in Annapolis, Maryland, where he became an important football player.
+He is also credited with the invention of the modern football helmet, which he had a shoemaker create for him after being told by a U.S. Navy doctor that another kick to his head could result in "instant insanity" or death.
 Reeves graduated from the academy in June 1894.